 Even light as bright as a small table lamp can interfere with an individual’s circadian rhythm and melatonin secretion.
 Turning down all your lights and electronics at least 60 minutes prior to bedtime will help you sleep better.
 Using lights that are warmer on the spectrum (with less or no blue light) has been shown to have a minimal but quantifiable effect.
 If you can’t turn off the TV or computer, purchase filters to place over the screen to block the blue light.
 Perhaps the best option is to read a boring book under an old fashioned incandescent bulb set to dim.
 My outdated “Clinical Neurology of the Older Adult” is sure to put you to sleep.

 Sleep and Weight Loss

 Sleep, arguably, is just as important in helping one achieve health and fitness goals as diet and exercise.
 Mountains of medical and research evidence suggest compelling links between sleep and weight.
 The quality and duration of your sleep may “silently orchestrate a symphony of hormonal activity tied to your appetite“.
 Four major hormones responsible for appetite and weight control (leptin, ghrelin, cortisol, and insulin) are all negatively affected by a lack of good sleep.
 Studies show if you don’t get enough sleep your body will store more food as fat, increase your appetite, and decrease your sensitivity to insulin.
-It’s a double whammy: lack of proper sleep increases your hunger while decreasing your ability to feel sated.
+It’s a double whammy: lack of proper sleep increases your hunger while reducing your ability to feel sated.
 To top it all off, the foods your body craves when sleep-deprived are typically higher in sugar and more likely to be stored as belly fat (in some)!
 Furthermore, access to food is increased within the hours you stay awake – when you should be sleeping.
 Cognition and mental clarity are reduced when you have not slept enough.
 Thus your ability to make complex decisions is suppressed.
 Good luck fighting off the desire to eat food you would normally avoid.
 Lack of sleep zaps willpower.